OthmanAlrawi/Visualizing-Vector-Fields/README.md

  4 - Download the project folders folder (take note of the path since you will need it later): Code >> Download Zip
 B. Now that you have all your software installed:
  1. - Open Unity Hub
- 2. - In the main starting page, go through "Add" and the then select the directory Visualizing-Vector-Fields-main >> Project (From part A.4)
+ 2. - In the main starting page, go through "Add" and the then select the directory: Visualizing-Vector-Fields-main >> Project (From part A.4)
  3. -